This article is broken into the following parts:

 Part 1: Find the Assessment in Analytics

-Step 1: Navigate to Analytics and Select Assessment
+Step 1: Navigate to the Analytics module and click Assessment.

 Step 4: Choose the assessment from the search list.

-Step 5: Click Run Report (if filters where chosen, otherwise, the results will automatically generate).
+Step 5: Click Run Report (if filters were chosen; otherwise, the results will automatically generate).

 *Note - if your assessment does not appear in the search list, try changing the date range in the upper-right corner to All Time